qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 - Text immutability
 - Text loading optimization

-We've also included [minor improvements](#minor-improvements-and-new-features] to our APIs.
+We've also made [minor improvements](#minor-improvements-and-new-features] to our APIs.
 In addition, we no longer need to convert dates to UNIX timestamps.

 Did we miss something?
 We rely on your feedback to drive our development.
 We welcome your contributions, especially in our [Discord community](https://qdrant.to/discord).
 Join us, introduce yourself, and help us build the best vector search engine!